 In 2006, the SIGLE database migrated to OpenSIGLE – an online open access bibliographic database with Inist-CNRS as its Service Provider.
 The year following, GreyNet International became a Content Provider of its conference abstracts, preprints, slides, and author biographical notes.
 In so doing, OpenSIGLE became registered as a repository in OpenDOAR.

 In 2010, the name OpenSIGLE was changed to OpenGrey, which provided improved research facilities and the export of records.
 Notification has been given that as of December 1, 2020 the OpenGrey Repository will be discontinued and preserved as a closed archive in the DANS EASY data archive.

-In advance of this closure, all of GreyNet’s content in OpenGrey will have been transferred to the GreyGuide Portal and Repository with ISTI-CNR as its System Provider.
-In order to facilitate new content from other providers, a multidisciplinary, multiple document type collection has been added to the GreyGuide Repository likewise registered in OpenDOAR.
-This is the RGL (Resources in Grey Literature) Collection that welcomes acquisitions from communities of practice worldwide, http://greyguiderep.isti.cnr.it/userarea.php?langver=en.
+In advance of the closure, all of GreyNet’s content in OpenGrey has been transferred to the GreyGuide Portal and Repository with ISTI-CNR as its System Provider.
+In order to facilitate new content from other providers, a multidisciplinary, multiple document type collection has been added to the GreyGuide Repository, which is likewise registered in OpenDOAR.
+RGL (Resources in Grey Literature) Collection welcomes acquisitions from communities of practice worldwide, http://greyguiderep.isti.cnr.it/userarea.php?langver=en.